First-Iraqi-Bank/fib-ios-sdk/README.md

 it has three parameters:
 1- `amount`: the amount of money that you would like the user to pay you.
-2- `message`: an optional string in which you can state some informations about your transaction.
+2- `message`: an optional string in which you can state some information about your transaction.
 3-`delegate`: it is an instance of type `FIBPaymentManagerDelegate?` which you need to conform to in order to be notified about some extra information on the transaction.

 `FIBPaymentManagerDelegate` has two methods which you can implement: